Lexus GX 460, A Safety Risk: Would You Buy A Toyota Now?

-I’m one of those people who finds it hard to trust again.
-Once I find that the credibility of something (or someone) is shot, I start giving it (him/her) a wide berth.
-Especially when it comes to safety.
-Given that I’m a big ball of paranoia, as people I know will attest, then my following reactions to the latest news about a beleaguered car company is pretty understandable and expected.
+I’m one of those people who finds it hard to trust after a betrayal of sorts, especially when it comes to one’s security and safety.
+Once I find that the credibility of something (or someone) is shot, I start giving it (him/her) a wide berth — especially when it comes to my family’s safety.
+Given that I’m a big ball of paranoia, as people I know will attest, then the way I react to any news that calls products into question should be pretty understandable and expected.

-I think Toyota is toast.
+From a personal standpoint, I think Toyota is toast.
 At least for my family.
-I actually have relatives who work at Toyota, but even if I’m extended a friend or family discount (which I’m not), I wouldn’t touch their products with a ten foot pole.
-The Toyota safety recalls have done a lot of damage to this company and if my sentiments are any indication of what general consumers feel, then it’s not going to bode well for the company for a while.
+I actually have relatives who work at Toyota, but even if I’m extended a friend or family discount (which hasn’t happened), it will be a while before I consider their products for purchase or use.
+The Toyota safety recalls have done a lot of damage to this auto manufacturing company (at least, for the time being) and if my sentiments are any indication of what general consumers feel, it will be a while for them to gain back consumer trust.

 Of course, Consumer Reports put more fuel to the fire with their safety risk assessment of the Lexus GX 460.
 The basic problem:

-The SUV’s electronic stability control program failed to keep the vehicle in line during a severe handling maneuver, allowing it to slide almost completely sideways, said Douglas Love, Consumer Reports spokesman.
-That situation could lead to a rollover.
+The SUV’s electronic stability control program failed to keep the vehicle in line during a severe handling maneuver, allowing it to slide almost completely sideways.
+This could lead to a rollover.

 The problem with the Lexus’ ESC (electronic stability control) became apparent during tests designed to detect a specific emergency handling problem.
 The GX’s ESC system did not become active until the SUV had already skidded dangerously.